 - $750 for a Team of 3 ($250/rider).

 Note: A $20 hire fee applies to the supplied MotoSponder transponder and carry pouch (only one MotoSponder is required per Ironman, Pairs or Team entry).
 This will be added to the team’s total entry fee.

 What’s the deal with Transmoto anyway?
 Didn’t someone just buy it?

 Funny you should ask!
-Yes, a few of the blokes who’ve put blood sweat and tears into it for the past 10 years (Simon Barratt, Andy Wigan and Jarrad Duffy) just stumped up and purchased Transmoto from the media group that owned it.
-From January 1, we are independently owned and responsible for the lot.
-Like anyone operating in the event space, the business took a hiding in 2020, but we are confident we can get it back on track for 2021.
+Yes, a few of the blokes who’ve put blood sweat and tears into it for the past 10 years (Simon Barratt, Andy Wigan and Jarrad Duffy) stumped up and purchased Transmoto from the media group that owned it, at the beginning of 2021.
+Like anyone operating in the event space, the business took a hiding in 2020 and 2021, but we are confident we can get it back on track for 2022.
 It’s a small team of three full-time staff who just love riding dirt bikes and putting on great events, and we pay around 20-30 people – contractors, club personnel and officials – to help us bring it all to life.
 Each event puts a few-hundred grand back into the local communities via participant spending (fuel, food, accommodation, supplies, etc).
 If you ever want to get involved with us as a supplier, volunteer, potential venue, club, or even as a sponsor, we’d love to hear from you via email: firstname.lastname@example.org.
 And if you’ve got a gripe or some feedback, drop us a line and we’ll happily discuss it with you.

 Will there be a non-competitive loop for kids to ride on the Saturday this year?
 Are kids welcome at the event?